ix5/sx-docs/content/docs/structure.md

 ## AOSP layout

-When you set up your Android directory with `repo ini`, what happens is the Google `repo` tool creates a hidden `.repo` folder, which by default has a `manifest.xml` file.
+When you set up your Android directory with `repo init`, what happens is the Google `repo` tool creates a hidden `.repo` folder, which by default has a `manifest.xml` file.